ObjectIsAdvantag/webex-integration-admin/README.md

 To learn more about the implementation details of this Webex OAuth integration, check the DevNet learning lab: [Run a Webex Teams Integration locally](https://developer.cisco.com/learning/tracks/collab-cloud/spark-apps/collab-spark-intl/step/1).

-## Test the application

-The application is deployed for testing purpose at: [https://webex-token.herokuapp.com/index.html](https://webex-token.herokuapp.com/index.html).

-Note: the application uses Heroku free dynos.
-It generally takes up to 30 seconds to show up at launch, then performs normally.

 ## Run the application locally